 - You can only participate in one Lifeline program per economic unit.
-In other words you cannot participate in the free wireless program and the discounted home phone program.
+In other words, you cannot participate in the free wireless program and the discounted home phone program.

 - To participate in the free government phone program you must have a valid home address.
 Assurance, ReachOut and SafeLink Wireless will not ship cell phones to post office boxes or to a temporary residence such as a nursing home or rehab facility.

-- After completing and submitting the application, it can take several weeks before you application is approved.
+- After completing and submitting the application, it can take several weeks before your application is approved.
 During that period the time, if you do have a current home phone, please continue to keep up with your monthly payments.